Skip to Content

 If this happens, shop around for a different lender.

-Further Considerations
+Additional Considerations

 Sure, you have to fix things when they break, which requires some financial reserves.

-FHA Rental Income Guidelines FAQ
+FHA Rental Income Guidelines FAQs

 Do I need landlord experience to count future rental income for FHA?

-No. FHA guidelines state that you may count future rents toward income even without landlord experience.
+No. FHA guidelines state that you can count future rents toward income even without landlord experience.
 If your lender tells you otherwise, they are imposing additional rules on top of FHA guidelines, called overlays.

 Can I qualify for a multifamily FHA loan with no employment income?

 No. The rental income alone will not be enough to qualify you for the property.
-Employment income will be the majority of qualification income.
-Rental income is only a supplement.
+Employment income will be the majority of qualification income; rental income is only a supplement.

 How to Apply